MechaBay

 Cozun Graham

 Cozun Graham (コズン・グラハム, Kozun Gurahamu) was a Principality of Zeon mobile suit pilot during the One Year War.
-His capture by the White Base crew early in the war and subsequent fate highlighted the brutal realities of combat and intelligence gathering during the One Year War.
+His capture by the White Base crew early in the war and subsequent fate highlighted the brutal realities of combat and intelligence gathering during the conflict.

 Capture